MRIOSU/OCMR/README.md

 ### Step 2: Download wrapper
 Download 'read_ocmr.py' and 'example_ocmr.ipynb' from https://github.com/MRIOSU/OCMR/tree/master/Python
 ### Step 3: Read the Data
-Place 'read_ocmr.py' and 'example_ocmr.ipynb' in one folder.
+Place 'read_ocmr.py' and 'example_ocmr.ipynb' as well as content of ismrmrd-python and ismrmrd-python-tools in one folder.
 Modify the 'filename' as needed, and run the example in 'example_ocmr.ipynb'.

 ## Data Structure
 Once a dataset is read into Matlab or Python, it yields the k-space array, kData, and a structure, param.
 The kData array has nine dimensions: [kx, ky, kz, coil, phase, set, slice, rep, avg], which represent frequency encoding, first phase encoding, second phase encoding, coil, phase (time), set (velocity encoding), slice, repetition, and number of averages, respectively.
 For example, a dataset with frequency encoding size 160, phase encoding size 120, number of coils 18, number of frames 60, number of slices 10 will generate kData with these dimension: 160x120x1x18x60x1x10x1x1.
 The second output, param, provides pertinent acquisition parameters.
 For example, param.FOV, param.TRes, param.flipAngle_deg, param.sequence_type specify field-of-view, temporal resolution, flip angle, and the type of sequence.